SethCurry/sdcli/README.md

 `sdcli` is a CLI application for generating images with the Stable Diffusion API.

+PR's and issues are welcome.
+The current roadmap is roughly:

+- Support for image-to-image generation in SD3
+- Support for the other models offered (e.g. SD2, SDXL, etc).

 ## Features

 - Generate and save images with the Stable Diffusion API